Who God Is

 In John 14-16, He revealed Himself as the Holy Spirit who would live in His disciples.

-Prayer.
-Lord Jesus, the Word of God says that you have a desire to fill me with your Spirit so that You and I can be more intimate.
-I am hungry for you and your presence in my life.
-Jesus, I believe your Word.
-I confess to you that I want everything you have for me.
-Come, Jesus, baptise me with the Holy Spirit and fire.
+Lord Jesus, the Word of God says that You have a desire to fill me with Your Spirit so that You and I can be more intimate.
+I am hungry for You and Your presence in my life.
+Jesus, I believe Your Word.
+I confess to You that I want everything You have for me.
+Come, Jesus, baptize me with the Holy Spirit and fire.
 I am open and ready for the fire in my life.
 I renounce and repent from all sin in my life.
 I forgive everyone who has wronged me.
-I offer myself to you a living sacrifice.
+I offer myself to You a living sacrifice.
 You are sovereign over my life.
-Have your way.
-I offer to you all of my members, my mouth, my tongue, my hands, feet, ears and eyes.
+Have Your way.
+I offer to You all of my members, my mouth, my tongue, my hands, feet, ears, and eyes.
+Take it all!